bakerjd99/smugpyter/NOTES.md

   captures all keyword `PATCH` requests.
 It's easy to set the keywords manually using this file by simply cutting and pasting.
-  This will do for the small number of images I typically upload for day to day. *It will not do for massive keyword changes!*
+  This will do for the small number of images I typically upload from day to day. *It will not do for massive keyword changes!*

   I have also run [autopep8](https://pypi.org/project/autopep8/) over `SmugPyter` code.
 My experience with code pretty printers is fairly typical.